 - Exception Lists – Finally, brands should strongly consider adding trusted news site homepages and section pages (National, Health, etc.) to their DV page exception lists.
 Page exception lists allow a brand’s ads to run irrespective of the brand suitability settings applied to the rest of their media plan.
 This is especially useful for programmatic buys and on high-volume entry pages where the consumer associates the brand with the news publication more than the dynamic and aggregated context of the content on the page.

 In general, we encourage all brands to advertise across trusted news sites as broadly as possible, unless there is a direct connection between a news incident and their brand.
-At the end of the day, if a brand is advertising on the nightly news during the coronavirus crisis, or the front page of a major newspaper, then The New York Times homepage is no different and should be supported.
+At the end of the day, if a brand is advertising on the nightly news during the coronavirus crisis or the front page of a major newspaper, then and should be supported.

 Joshua Lowcock, Global Brand Safety Officer at UM, a DoubleVerify customer, supports this approach and has worked with clients to remove coronavirus-related restrictions, delivering messaging in these environments with appropriate for-the-time creative, so that publishers can continue to keep the public informed.